kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 ##### 4. Screen design
 Once there is enough feedback incorporated into the wireframes, the screen design process can start where design system components, templates and interaction patterns are applied.
 These screens are then taken to refinement so that:

-* We can run final user testing with full prototypes
+* we can run final user testing with full prototypes
 * QA, Front- & Backend are briefed as to the requirements
-* A development plan can start being formed
+* s development plan can start being formed
-* Work packages can be agreed upon with specified start dates/Sprints
+* work packages can be agreed upon with specified start dates/Sprints

 The process is iterated, feedback is incorporated and documented as required.

 > ##### Example: Treatment Plan Screen Design
-> *At the wireframe stage I decided that the feature could be split between the at-home and clinic administration of medication so I persuaded the stakeholders to release the feature incrementally.
+> *At the wireframe stage I decided that the feature could be split between the at-home and clinic administration of medication.
 I started by designing the MVP screens using only using pre-existing Design System components and leaving any improvements for upcoming feature extensions.
 We tested the MVP to ensure that it had retained user value.
-Splitting the project helped us avoid a huge development bottleneck and bought us time while meeting the requirements of our partnership*
+Splitting the project helped us avoid a huge development bottleneck and bought us time while meeting the requirements of our partnership.*
 > <iframe style="border: 1px solid white;" width="800" height="450" src="https://embed.figma.com/design/W28UGT8CPwbK3pdXhDMV3k/%F0%9F%94%97-Treatment-Plan-Screens?node-id=1-17403&embed-host=share" allowfullscreen></iframe>

 <br>